Meet jodi!

 artist

-eager to accept the challenge of capturing your unique family
+eager to accept the challenge of capturing you

 in a fun and relaxing way.